 Click on this link - Year 5 Curriculum Newsletter - Summer 2019

 Click on this link - Year 5 Curriculum 2018/19

 Snappy Maths - mental maths programme to help raise your child's attainment

-Homework is set on Tuesdays and due in the following Monday.
-This will alternate between a Maths and Literacy task.
+Homework is set on Fridays and due in the following Friday.
+This will alternate between a Maths and English task each week.

 Reading books should be taken home and returned to school daily and read as often as possible.
 Please sign Home School contact books at least three times weekly.

-PE days: 5 Hercules - Wednesdays and Fridays; 5 Perseus - Thursdays and Fridays
+PE days: 5 Hercules - Thursdays and Fridays; 5 Perseus - Tuesdays and Fridays

 Highlights from Year 5 in 2018-19